brutasse/django-geoportail/docs/source/templates.rst

   the ``opacity`` parameter of the KML tag.
 Default: 1.

 * ``width``: the width of the stroke, in pixels.
 Default: 2.

+* ``popup``: a boolean specifying whether to show a popup or not when the user clicks on a feature: if the features of the GPX file contain some ``<desc>`` elements, a popup with the description is displayed when the user clicks on the feature.
+Default: 1 (true).

 .. note:: On focus